danielgulliver/xtrex-gps/README.md

 The XTrex is a software simulation of a GPS tracking device that looks suspiciously like a product previously sold by Garmin.
-The user is able to enter a destination and be provided with all of the information they need to be able to find and reach their destination.
+The user is able to enter a destination and is then provided with all of the information they need to be able to find and reach their destination.

 The software was written in Java and runs on Windows, Mac, and Linux.
 It requires an internet connection in order to run.
 For full functionality, a